Arabic, Islamic, Middle Eastern and North African Studies BA

 Your study of languages and cultures is valuable preparation for employment in a multicultural, multinational environment.
 Leeds is the 5th most targeted university in the UK by graduate recruiters (The Graduate Market in 2022) and our graduates have pursued careers across the globe and in a variety of sectors including:

-• Business and finance
+• business and finance

 • Islamic banking and finance

-• Government departments and the Civil Service
+• government departments and the Civil Service

-• Not-for-profit
+• education

-• Education
+• consultancy

 We encourage you to prepare for your career from day one.
 That’s one of the reasons Leeds graduates are so sought after by employers.
-Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
+Leeds for Life is our unique approach to helping you make the most of university by supporting your academic and personal development.
 Find out more at the Leeds for Life website.

 The Careers Centre and staff in your faculty also offer help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.